-These are important questions!
-Whether you grew up in a Christian family or are just now learning about faith in Jesus, some of the practices of the Church can seem strange.
-Here's an explanation of the two practices mentioned above.
+Whether you grew up in a Christian family or are just now learning about faith in Jesus, some of the practices of the Church can seem strange or unfamiliar, but each has a purpose.

 At Bethlehem we encourage participation in athletics.
 Our athletic program exists first and foremost to glorify God.
 Romans 11:36 states, “For from Him and through Him and to Him are all things.
 To Him be the glory forever!
 Amen.”
 We realize that our students learn much through sport.
 Students learn teamwork, are challenged to develop new skills, and learn how to compete in a God-honoring way.
 They also learn the importance of hard work and perseverance.
 Together, these experiences shape our students as individuals, teammates and Christians.